2025 Gun Bills updated Saturday, 8 March at 9:19 AM

 SUPPORT

-A 1st Substitute has been prepared (not adopted yet) which will instead crate as SALES TX HOLIDAY for the week of February 22nd on firearm safety devices and firearms storage containers.
+A good approach to improve safe storage.
+This creates a "Sales Tax Holiday" the 3rd week of February when purchasing a "firearm safety devices" (e.g. trigger locks) or "firearm storage device" (e.g.- gun safe or biometric safe).
 For a small handgun safe costing $100 this would save gun owners $8.25, but for a larger $1,000 gun safe they would save $82.50.

 Hunting Amendments